-It is the period from the first century BCE to the end of the second century CE in south India.
-According to the Tamil legends, there were three Sangams (Academy of Tamil poets) held in the ancient South India popularly called Muchchangam.
+Sangam Age is the period from the first century BCE to the end of the second century CE in south India.
+According to the Tamil legends, there were three Sangams (Academy of Tamil poets) held in ancient South India popularly called Muchchangam.
 These Sangams flourished under the royal patronage of the Pandya kings of Madurai.

-- Tolkappiyam: Tolkappiyam was authored by Tolkappiyar, it is considered the earliest of Tamil literary work.
-Though it is a work on Tamil grammar but it also provides insights on the political and socio-economic conditions of the time.
+Tolkappiyam: Tolkappiyam was authored by Tolkappiyar, it is considered the earliest Tamil literary work.
+Though it is a work on Tamil grammar it also provides insights into the political and socio-economic conditions of the time.

-- Pattuppattu: The Pattuppattu (Ten Idylls) consist of ten works – Thirumurugarruppadai, Porunararruppadai, Sirupanarruppadai, Perumpanarruppadai, Mullaippattu, Nedunalvadai, Maduraikkanji, Kurinjippatttu, Pattinappalai and Malaipadukadam.
+Pattuppattu: The Pattuppattu (Ten Idylls) consists of ten works – Thirumurugarruppadai, Porunararruppadai, Sirupanarruppadai, Perumpanarruppadai, Mullaippattu, Nedunalvadai, Maduraikkanji, Kurinjippatttu, Pattinappalai, and Malaipadukadam.

 Other Important Sources

-The Greek authors like Megasthenes, Strabo, Pliny and Ptolemy mentioning about commercial trade contacts between the West and South India.
-Also, the Ashokan inscriptions mention about the Chera, Chola and Pandya rulers to the south of Mauryan Empire.
-Another inscription, Hathikumbha inscription of Kharavela of Kalinga also has mention of Tamil kingdoms.
+The Greek authors like Megasthenes, Strabo, Pliny, and Ptolemy mentioning commercial trade contacts between the West and South India.
+Also, the Ashokan inscriptions mention the Chera, Chola, and Pandya rulers to the south of the Mauryan Empire.
+Another inscription, Hathikumbha inscription of Kharavela of Kalinga also has a mention of Tamil kingdoms.

 The area lying to the south of river Krishna and Tungabhadra is called South India.
-During the Sangam Age, it was ruled by three dynasties-the Cheras, Cholas and Pandyas.
-The main source of information about these kingdoms is traced from the literary references of Sangam Period.
+During the Sangam Age, it was ruled by three dynasties-the Cheras, Cholas, and Pandyas.
+The main source of information about these kingdoms is traced from the literary references of the Sangam Period.

 The Chola kingdom in the Sangam period extended from Northern Tamil Nadu to southern Andhra Pradesh.
 Their capital was firstly at Uraiyur and later shifted to Puhar(Tanjore).
 King Karikala was a famous king of the Sangam Cholas.
 The insignia of Cholas was “tiger”.
 Pattinappalai portrays his life and military conquests.

-The Pandyas ruled over the present day southern Tamil Nadu.
+The Pandyas ruled over the present-day southern Tamil Nadu.
 Their capital was Madurai.
 Their insignia was the “carp”.
-King Neduncheliyans also known as Aryappadai Kadantha Neduncheliyan.
+King Neduncheliyans also is known as Aryappadai Kadantha Neduncheliyan.
 He ordered the execution of Kovalan.
 The curse of Kovalan’s wife-Kannagi burnt and destroyed Madurai.
 Maduraikkanji was written by Mangudi Maruthanar which describes the socio-economic condition of the flourishing seaport of Korkai.

 Sangam Polity and administration

-During the Sangam period hereditary monarchy was the form of government.
-Each of the dynasties of Sangam age had a royal emblem – tiger for the Cholas, carp for the Pandyas, and bow for the Cheras.
-The king was assisted by a wide body of officials who were categorised into five councils.
+During the Sangam period, the hereditary monarchy was the form of government.
+Each of the dynasties of the Sangam age had a royal emblem – tiger for the Cholas, carp for the Pandyas, and bow for the Cheras.
+The king was assisted by a wide body of officials who were categorized into five councils.

-They were ministers (amaichar), priests (anthanar), envoys (thuthar), military commanders (senapathi), and spies (orrar).
+They were ministers (amaichar), priests (anthanar), envoys (thuthar), military commanders (Senapati), and spies (orrar).
 The military administration was efficiently organized with each ruler a regular army was associated.
-The chief source of state’s income was Land revenue while a custom duty was also imposed on foreign trade.
+The chief source of the state’s income was Land revenue while a custom duty was also imposed on foreign trade.

 A lot of information is available in the Sangam literature to understand the position of women during the Sangam age.
 There were women poets like Avvaiyar, Nachchellaiyar, and Kakkaipadiniyar who flourished and contributed to Tamil literature.
 Love marriage was a common practice and women were allowed to choose their life partners.
-Life of widows was miserable.
-There is also a mention about the practice of Sati being prevalent in the higher strata of society.
+The life of widows was miserable.
+There is also a mention of the practice of Sati being prevalent in the higher strata of society.

 Agriculture was the chief occupation where rice was the most common crop.
-The handicraft included weaving, metal works and carpentry, ship building and making of ornaments using beads, stones and ivory.
-These were in great demand of all above products in the internal and external trade as this was at its peak during the Sangam period.
+The handicraft included weaving, metal works and carpentry, shipbuilding, and the making of ornaments using beads, stones, and ivory.
+These were in great demand for all the above products in the internal and external trade as this was at its peak during the Sangam period.

-A high expertise was attained in spinning and weaving of cotton and silk clothes.
-Various poems mention of cotton clothes as thin as a cloud of steam or like a slough of snake.
+High expertise was attained in spinning and weaving cotton and silk clothes.
+Various poems mention cotton clothes as thin as a cloud of steam or like a slough of the snake.
 These were in great demand in the western world especially for the cotton clothes woven at Uraiyur.